 According to an overview by James A. Levine, M.D. and Ph.D. published online at the Mayo Clinic's website, those who spent four hours or more sitting in front of a television or computer had:

-Active Desk is currently raising funds at the crowdfunding site RocketHub, where US$2,000 will purchase one of the first desks off the production line.
+Active Desk is currently raising funds at the crowdfunding site RocketHub, it's quoting US$2,000 to purchase one of the first desks off the production line.
 That's considerably cheaper than the US$13,154 WeBike, which has a similar function but sits three people.

 The desk features a sliding tray designed to support your elbows, which keeps your body steady as you type or mouse your mouse, and has an adjustable seat for different height configurations.